-We can use smartphones (or tablets) to gather rich audiovisual information for our stories, to produce them at minimal cost, and to share them virally throughout our community and beyond.
-Using smartphones allows us to capture the story as it unfolds in real time, to enhance the story with additional information (maps, pictures, graphs), and to add diverse perspectives afterwards.
+We can use smartphones to gather rich audiovisual information for our stories, to produce them at minimal cost, and to share them virally throughout our community and beyond.
+Using smartphones allows us to capture the story as it unfolds in real time, to enhance the story with additional information (drawings, maps, pictures, graphs), and to add diverse perspectives afterwards.

 This course builds on the highly successful ‘hands-on’ and participatory approach developed by the Cobra Collective to empower communities through digital storytelling of positive local practices.